vvvy/zcon/README.md

-# zcon
+# ZConsole

-Mobile Z-Way console
+Mobile front end for Z-Way controller

 ## Building for Android